-Fit and finish is excellent.
+Fit and finish are excellent.
 Not a lot of 8.5×11″ comic books out there but the page detail is superb; the wide margins indicate we could have seen a smaller size.
-A nice heavy paper stock and quality binding.
+Nice heavy paper stock and quality binding.
 No extras included: I would have appreciated some sketches from Flesk’s Mark Schultz Various Drawings volumes.
-Of course I would love to have a hardcover edition, regular and a signed and numbered perhaps?
+Of course, I would love to have a hardcover edition, regular and signed and numbered perhaps?

 Mark Schultz does it all in this book.
 This collects the ongoing tale from 1985 up to 1996.
 Xenozoic has seen a two-volume Dark Horse collection earlier this decade and the individual issues published by Kitchen Sink Press are still widely available.
 I was more than surprised to read the closing page that states the adventures will continue and look for more Xenozoic stories.
 It’s been fourteen years since the last one…